 Trying to decide which Instant Pot to get?
 Check our our Instant Pot buying guide.

 Air fryers make meal prep simple, and help with healthy cooking, too

-A stand mixer and food processor is a useful tool for meal prep
+A stand mixer is a useful tool for meal prep

 A stand mixer helps when making multiple meals from a single protein.
 Whenever we make smoked ham, for example, I’ll chop leftover slices into cubes and keep them for prep in the fridge.
 When I have time that week, I’ll use my mixer to knead pizza dough and whip an egg mixture for quiche.
-The ham then goes into homemade ham and cheese and pizza pockets as well as homemade quiche, all of which goes in the freezer for quick reheat-able dinners or lunches.
+The ham also goes into homemade ham and cheese and pizza pockets, which goes in the freezer for quick reheat-able dinners or lunches.
 Some stand mixers also work with optional attachments that can make tasks like chopping vegetables quicker and easier, too.

 Prep and plan with small appliances